TigerdieKatze/CarddavBDPMvConnector/readme.md

 - [ ] Implement a web interface for easier configuration.
 - [ ] Add logging and monitoring features.
 - [ ] Improve error handling and reporting.
+- [ ] Enhance dry run mode with detailed reporting of potential changes.

 ## Deployment